bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 The initial name for the crate was `orderedmap`.
 For a short while.
-That was a bit misleading, so let's be clever: I used the name `ordermap` (It has *an* order.., it has useful features around order).
+That was a bit misleading, so let's be clever: I used the name `ordermap` (It has *an* order.., it has useful features related to order..).

 Clever doesn't help us in the long run: we want to deliver the right expectations.
-We have no perfect name, but we wanted to avoid over promising on order.
+We have no perfect name, but we wanted to avoid overpromising on order.
 It has a lot of useful order properties (stable, deterministic, sortable, indexable), but it has other properties too.
 One of the features is that it has just the same interface as a regular hash map, so you can just drop it in.